How many of these building concerns do you share?

 - Exposed concrete can be very attractive and minimizes the need for additional surface treatments.

 Concrete walls and floors provide the mass required to effectively reduce the transmission of sound.

-- Sound transmission is very common concern for most healthcare facilities – hospitals in particular.
+- Sound transmission is a common concern for most dense commercial office spaces.

 - Economical sound control favors the use of materials with noise mitigating properties.

 Concrete is non-combustible and, because of its low thermal conductivity, protects from the spread of fire.

 - While several strategies help prevent fire spread, appropriate material selection denies a fire structural fuel at the source.